pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/beta_phase.rst

 #. `User interface freeze`_ (artwork)
 #. `Beta freeze`_ (`code complete`_) on (`testing source repository`_)
 #.
+From this point bug fixes taken to repository with release team approval
+#.
 Review problems and mark as Beta tracker bug which need resolution before release

    * Package conflicts or unresolved package dependencies